zoyi/awesome-domstorage/README.md

 Note that Web Storage can only have string value NOT boolean.
 However, 'false' (string) becomes false (boolean) by calling stringToBoolean().

-In case where the Web Storage cannot be used, this service generates its own temporary storage object to store the configuration.
-Temporary storage expires every time the web page is refreshed, though.

 setPrefix() to set prefix for each key in order to avoid potential conflicts. e.g. Using the aforementioned example, 'key1-foo' is prefixed with 'myApp'
     'myApp-key1-foo' = false
     ...

+## Emergency Storage of its own
+In case where the Web Storage cannot be used, this service generates its own temporary storage object to store the configuration.
+Temporary storage expires every time the web page is refreshed, though.

 # Usage
 ```